Secondary Social Studies

 Students take the basic knowledge that they learned in middle school World Studies and delve deeper into the ancient civilizations ranging from the earliest recorded events of the early civilizations through the modern history of these same developed countries.
 Students learn how each of the core elements of civilization have influenced the different regions of the world and how these influences have led to the different political, social, religious, and economic events that make up the history of man.
 In addition, students will connect the biblical events of history to the different civilizations that they study.
 It is exciting for students to see God's very real presence in the history of the world.
 A biblical perspective is used to analyze the global events as well as the philosophical and religious choices that define each region of the world.

 American History is an exhaustive and comprehensive survey course of the history of the United States.
 We build our learning on the philosophy that we are all historians, thus we "read, analyze, and evaluate like a historian."
-We begin our journey by examining the period of Reconstruction after the Civil War and end as America enters the 21st century.
+We begin our journey by examining the period of colonization and end as America enters the 21st century.
 Special emphasis is placed on important individuals and their contributions to our nation; on growth and development of American social, political, and economic institutions; and on recurring themes throughout American history.
 We also incorporate today's history and its complex issues by examining current events.
-At least once a month we examine the latest issues facing our nation and world with the assistance of supplementary materials.
-Through this resource students get an in-depth look at what is happening in their world today.
 Throughout the course students have opportunities to immerse themselves in historical topics.
 Students conduct research and participate in group activities, simulations, and a variety of projects.
 It is very important in our class to make American history relevant and exciting.
 As historians we believe that some of the best lessons we ever learn, we learn from our mistakes and failures and that the error of the past is the success and wisdom of the future.